 The Pilot Category details something that doesn’t happen very often (or at least doesn’t get reported on) – a pilot show that is made and doesn’t get commissioned, as a series.

-He is also a fearsome Roast battler and this overview post (here) and the Roasting tag gathers together his appearances in competitive battles, hosting of Roast Battle UK and participation in celebrity roasts.
+He is also a fearsome Roast battler and this overview post (here) and the Roasting tag gathers together his appearances in competitive battles, the hosting of Roast Battle UK and participation in celebrity roasts.

 The TV Shows listing covers his “greatest hits” (as a Host, co-host etc.) as well as a bulleted list of tons of other shows he’s contributed to (and is updated each time a new show launches).
 The shows that people, internationally, may most associate him with would be 8 Out of 10 Cats (2005-2020 see here), 8 Out of 10 Cats Does Countdown (2012 to present, see here) and Big Fat Quizzes (2004 to present, see here).

-More recent hits include Jimmy Carr’s I Literally Just Told You (2021 to present, see here), Last One Laughing UK (2025 to present, see here), Jimmy Carr’s Am I The A**hole (2025 to present, see here) and The Big Pitch With Jimmy Carr (2025 to present, see here).
+More recent hits include Jimmy Carr’s I Literally Just Told You (2021 to present, see here), Last One Laughing UK (2025 to present, see here), Jimmy Carr’s Am I The A**hole (2025 to present, see here) and a BBC / Netflix podcast on YouTube – The Big Pitch With Jimmy Carr (2025 to present, see here).

 Again, all of these are expanded upon in the TV page.